smmosquera/serge/README.txt

-    Added a parameter in common to set the number of pygame audio channels to use Added behaviour to remove an actor when it is out of range Added behaviour to move an actor with a constant velocity
+    Added a parameter in common to set the number of pygame audio channels to use Added behaviour to remove an actor when it is out of range Added behaviour to move an actor with a constant velocity 0.3.4
+    Added duplicateItem method to registry to allow creation of aliased items Implemented a dragndrop block to help with drag and drop operations